AI chatbot for Internal knowledge

 Asking the Experts

-Why do we need a chatbot instead of a central repository of documents
+Why do we need a chatbot instead of central repository of documents?

-What are the most common type of questions employees struggle to get answers?
+What are the most common types of question employees struggle to get answers?

 Which team or department would you think benefit the most from this?